You have a lot of questions about the program and I’ll try to answer some of them here. If you have more questions, please get in touch!

 Will I be able to teach as soon as I graduate?

 Upon graduation, you will be certified as a 200-hour Yoga Teacher with the Yoga Alliance.
-There are many options for teaching, such as yoga studios, gyms, schools and private yoga.
-It is up to you to decide what population you want to teach and how often you want to teach.
+There are options for teaching, such as yoga studios, gyms, schools and private yoga.
+It is up to you to decide who you want to teach and how often.
 Many yoga teachers start their career by volunteering to teach at a local YMCA or other organization.
 Upon graduation from the program, you will have the skills to start teaching yoga, but the confidence and direction will have to come from you!

 What if I don’t want to teach?
 Is this program still applicable?